 We really like the Magtek credit card readers and wanted to make them simple to integrate with your kiosk application using our KioskSimple developer-friendly API.
 Credit cards are clearly the most popular form of payment being accepted by payment kiosks today and with just some minor code changes your kiosk application can begin accepting credit card payments also.
-The KioskSimple developer API supports integrating Magtek credit card readers into your website or .NET WPF kiosk application and we have code examples to get you started.
+The KioskSimple developer API supports integrating Magtek credit card readers into your website and we have code examples to get you started.
 Continue reading “Integrating Magtek Credit Card Readers Into Your Kiosk Application”

 Since you’re reading this article you’re probably wanting to add support for accepting payments from an MEI bill acceptor into your kiosk application.
 If this is the case then we think you’ll be pleasantly surprised just how easy this is to accomplish when you use the KioskSimple API.
 One of the main draws of KioskSimple is just how simple we make it to integrate with popular kiosk payment devices like MEI bill acceptors.
 KioskSimple currently supports the MEI AE and SC series bill acceptors along with the MEI BNR (Bulk Note Recycler).
 Continue reading “Integrating MEI Bill Acceptors Into Your Kiosk Application”

 Here are just a few examples of the sort of kiosk devices our API supports: